certik/fortran-generics/any_kind/README.md

-# The same function for different types
+# The same function for the same type but different kinds

 Currently one has to do: